 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-A report on CSR activities of the Company during 2015-16 is given in Annexure 'F'.
+A Report on CSR activities of the Company during the year 2020-21 isgiven in Annexure G'.

 LICENCES & RECOGNITIONS

 The Company's Banswara works has won the State Factory SafetyAward for the year 2021 instituted under the Safety Award Policy of Rajasthan Governmentand the certificate was received from the Minister of State for Labour Factory andBoilers Inspection Rajasthan Government during the month of March 2021.